-Is a Mosaic solar loan the best option to finance solar panels?
+Is a Mosaic solar loan the best option for financing solar panels?

-If you’re considering installing solar panels on your home, you may be researching solar loans to finance the purchase.
-Solar loans are a popular way to finance the installation of solar panels for homes and businesses.
+If you’re considering installing solar panels on your home, you may be researching different solar loan companies.
+Solar loans are a common way to finance the cost of installing solar panels on homes and businesses.
 One of the most popular companies offering solar loans is Mosaic, which just surpassed $7 billion in loans for solar and environmental improvement home projects.

-In this blog, we’ll discuss what a Mosaic loan covers, what makes it different from other financing options, and whether or not it’s right for you.
+We’ll walk you through what a Mosaic loan covers, how it differs from other financing options, and whether or not it’s right for your specific situation.

 Mosaic is the largest solar loan underwriter in the customer-owned residential solar market.
-In the first six months of 2018, it underwrote 29 percent of all solar loans in the U.S.
+In fact, Mosaic has helped 220,000 homeowners install solar panels with their affordable loan options.

 Mosaic has a broad network of solar contractors and local solar installers around the country offering their loans.
 Even large solar companies like Vivint offer Mosaic loan products.